testingprofessional/SwaggerPetstoreApiTesting/README.md

 - Everything about pets: https://petstore.swagger.io/v2/pet
 - Access to Petstore orders: https://petstore.swagger.io/v2/store

-Test atuomation not made:
+Test automation not made:
 - Operations about user: https://petstore.swagger.io/v2/user

 For a more detailed overview please visit the swagger overview or take a look at the Cucumber feature files in this project

 ### CI Pipeline GitLab

-All tests will be running automaticly when pushing the changed functionality to GitLab (repo) How did I do this:
+All tests will be running automaticly when pushing the changed functionality to GitLab (repo).
+How to do this:

-1) Made a GitLab account and started a new project https://gitlab.com/vndale/leaseplanopdrachtbe.git
+1) Make a GitLab account and started a new project https://gitlab.com/vndale/leaseplanopdrachtbe.git
-2) Made a SSH key and put it in the Gitlab Project settings https://docs.gitlab.com/ee/ssh/
+2) Make a SSH key and put it in the Gitlab Project settings https://docs.gitlab.com/ee/ssh/
-3) Installed a Gitlab Runner to run jobs in the pipeline:
+3) Install a Gitlab Runner to run jobs in the pipeline:
       Info about Gitlab runners: https://docs.gitlab.com/runner/
       Install Gitlab Runner: https://docs.gitlab.com/runner/install/index.html
-4) Wrote a (simple) yml file for the CI configuration and put it in the root of my repo Info about YML files: https://docs.gitlab.com/ee/ci/yaml/ Example yml file:
+4) Write a (simple) yml file for the CI configuration and put it in the root of the repo.
+      Info about YML files: https://docs.gitlab.com/ee/ci/yaml/ Example yml file:
 ```Gherkin